fichub-cli-contrib/helper-scripts/fichub_cli_folder_parser/README.md

 To report issues, open an issue at https://github.com/fichub-cli-contrib/helper-scripts/issues

 # Installation

-## Dependencies

-This script depends on the [fichub-cli-metadata](https://github.com/fichub-cli-contrib/fichub-cli-metadata) plugin so it needs to be installed in the python environment.

 ## Download

 There are many ways to download the script: